-The other thing I want you to remember is no matter what your family size is there are ways to cut back your grocery bill.
+I want you to remember that no matter your family size, there are ways to cut back your grocery bill.

-When I talk about budgeting it’s important to look at the areas you can change the weekly amount.
+When I talk about budgeting, it’s important to look at how you can change the weekly amount.

 The same goes for most utility bills.
-Yes you can try these ways to cut back your electric bill.
-Yet when the bill comes you must pay it.
+So yes, you can try these ways to cut back your electric bill.
+Yet when the bill comes, you must pay it.

 We have the power to control how much we shell out for stuff.
 We can look at home decor items as wants instead of needs.

-The key to keeping a grocery budget that works for you family is to start by living below your means in all aspects of your life.
+The key to keeping a grocery budget that works for your family is to start by living below your means in all aspects of your life.

 If you can learn to spend less than what you make a week, you will be walking down that financial path to freedom much faster.

-Even though everyone will have a different grocery budget doesn’t mean there aren’t tips to help you determine what your grocery budget should be.
+Even though everyone will have a different grocery budget, there aren’t tips to help you determine what your grocery budget should be.

 Let’s look at five tips to help you decide what your family’s grocery budget should be.

-Let’s look at a stat from USA today on grocery budgets.
+Let’s look at a stat from the USA today on grocery budgets.